robbriers/uklakes/README.md

-The uklakes package allows you to retrieve a summary of the lake information from the [UK CEH Lake Portal](https://uklakes.ceh.ac.uk/) for a lake or series of lakes, based on the lakeid number.
+The uklakes package allows you to retrieve a summary of the lake information from the [UK CEH Lake Portal](https://uklakes.ceh.ac.uk/) for a lake or series of lakes, based on the lake wbid number.
 It does this by responsibly webscraping the information (using the [polite package](https://cran.r-project.org/package=polite)) from the webpage of each lake.

-You can also search for lakeid values based on strings in the lake name to determine the lakeids to search for.
+You can also search for lake wbid values based on strings in the lake name to determine the wbids to search for.

 Information on the general physical characteristics, typology, chemistry and connectivity metrics are retrieved.
 Biology and Land cover